Doctor insights on:

 A urinary tract infection (often called UTI) is most commonly caused by bacteria and usually refers to an infection in the bladder.
 Not all bacteria that grows from the urine represents an infection, so the need for antibiotics is determined by your ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can you get chlamydia from sharing clothes?

-- Can you get chlamydia from urine?
+- Chlamydia can you get it from kissing

-- Can you get chlamydia from saliva?
+- Can you get chlamydia from making out?

-- Can you get chlamydia from blood?
+- Can you get chlamydia from touching?

 - Talk to a gynecologist online for free